Linaro/jipdate/README.md

   "This depends on `[ISSUE-111]`".

 ## Config file
 Jipdate uses a config file to store various settings.
-If the jipdate script does not find any config file it will create it for you (with default settings).
+If the Jipdate script does not find any config file it will create it for you (with default settings).
 The default location is:
 ```bash